wechaty/getting-started/README.md

 [![Open in Cloud Shell][shell_img]][shell_link]

-Using Google Cloud Shell for easy getting started!
+Using Google Cloud Shell for a quick setup!

 ### v0.6 (Feb 11, 2021)

 [![GitPod Ready-to-Code][gitpod_img]][gitpod_link]

-Using Gitpod for easy getting started!
+Using Gitpod for a quick setup!

 ### v0.0.1 (Jan 12, 2017)